Toyen: Biography

 Toyen's sketches, book illustrations, and paintings were frequently erotic.
 They had an interest in erotic humor, combining themes of both pleasure and pain.
 Their imagery often featured disembodied female figures as well as parts of male bodies like genitalia.
 Their book illustrations often featured female faces.

 Toyen contributed erotic sketches for Štyrský's Erotická Revue (1930–33).
 This journal was published on strict subscription terms based on a circulation of 150 copies. Štyrský also published books under the imprint Edice 69, some of which Toyen illustrated.
 For example, Toyen illustrated the Marquis de Sade's Justine.
 Also of note, they contributed pieces in Die Frau als Künstlerin, Woman as an Artist, the prestigious 1928 survey of women artists in Western civilization.

 Toyen's output of over 500 illustrated books includes, for example, The Purple Land by W. H. Hudson and Charles Vildrac's L'lle rose, both from 1930.

 After their associates Vítězslav Nezval and Jindřich Honzl met André Breton in Paris, in March 1934 Toyen and Štyrský joined them in founding the Czech Surrealist Group along with other artists, writers, and the composer Jaroslav Ježek.
+When the surrealist poets Mary Stanley Low and Juan Breá lived in Prague, they became acquaintances of Toyen and the other Czech surrealists.

 Forced underground during the Nazi occupation and Second World War, Toyen sheltered their second artistic partner, Jindřich Heisler, a poet of Jewish descent who had joined the Czech Surrealist Group in 1938.
 The two permanently relocated to Paris in 1947, before the Communist takeover of Czechoslovakia in 1948, and joined the Parisian Surrealists.
 In Paris, Toyen worked with André Breton, Benjamin Péret and other surrealists such as Annie Le Brun.
 Toyen would continue to collaborate with surrealist-affiliated poets and other writers but soon ceased working for commercial publishers in Czechoslovakia.